-Unfortunately, the builders had not extended the teak and holly cabin sole under the chart table, as they had on other parts of the boat.
+Unfortunately, the builders had not extended the teak and holly cabin sole under Stonehenge, as they had on other parts of the boat.
 It was just raw plywood, under which were the conglomeration of wires leading to the electrical panel.
 I cut the floor completely out and after rerouting the wires I made a new floor with 3/4” plywood, including a hatch to give easy access to the three sea-cocks and filters below.

-I soaked my aching back in Britannia’s hot tub every evening.
+As I have said before in other articles, when working on boats, one project usually lneads to another and another...I soaked my aching back in Britannia’s hot tub every evening.

-With Stonehenge fully excavated I now had a large open space to play with.
+Eventually, with Stonehenge fully excavated I now had a large open space to play with.

-I planned to reposition the panel higher up in the corner where the breakers could no longer be accidentally tripped.
+I planned to reposition the panel higher up in the corner, where the breakers could no longer be accidentally tripped.
 For this I built a teak framework under the curve of the deck then used an old louvered door to give access to the wires leading to the panel above.
 I fitted a piece of 1/2” plywood below the panel to carry the four generator and water tanks gages.

 I decided to use regular wire, but instead of buying individual lengths I bought a twenty foot length of multi-conductor cable containing 20 wires of 14 AWG.
 (American wire gauge).
 These are all in different colors and very much cheaper than buying individual wires.

-I drilled a hole in the cockpit sole and wound the wires all the way to the back of the electrical panel, supporting them as necessary.
+I drilled a hole in the cockpit floor and wound the wires all the way to the back of the electrical panel, supporting them as necessary.
 I enclosed all the wires coming out of the pod in a nice plastic split wire casing, just to keep them tidy down the side of the pedestal.

-I disconnected the AC and DC power to the panel and supported it so I could work on the back.
+I disconnected the AC and DC power to the panel and supported it, so I could work on the back.
 For temporary lighting and power I used an extension cord direct from the marina dock.
 As each wire was replaced I switched the power back on to check if the equipment still worked.
-It was a slow, tedious, and at times quite a strenuous process—reaching behind panels and pulling the old wires out.
+It was a slow, tedious, and at times quite a strenuous process, reaching behind panels and pulling the old wires out.
 I also used an awful lot of crimp connectors.